 - If you are not fully vaccinated yet, then it is high time to receive your doses of vaccines.

-How is India Preparing For The Omicron Virus Outbreak?
+How is India Preparing For The Omicron Variant Outbreak?

 The government of India is continually observing the current situations of Omicron over the country.
 In fact, the monitoring process is being done very closely and from time to time, following all the guidelines.
 Observing the current threat of Omicron, the Union Health Ministry has issued new guidelines for the international travelers, as listed below: